 Lung cancer is a disease caused by abnormal (cancerous) cells in the lungs.
-These cells multiply, destroy the normal cells and prevent the lungs from functioning properly.
-There are two types of lung cancer: small-cell lung cancer and non-small-cell lung cancer.
-Of the two, small-cell lung cancer has the worst prognosis since it is the most aggressive and grows rapidly.
+These cells multiply, destroy normal cells, and prevent the lungs from working properly.
+In addition, lung cancer can easily spread to other organs (metastasis).

 - Chest pain

 - Arm and shoulder pain

 - Weight loss